ruffrey/dox/Readme.md

 				// Set to `false` to disable building this template.
 Other falsey values
 				// will use the default template.
 				template: 'your-template.jade',
+				// when using a template, what is the base path for all of the links
+				// to work from?
+				basePath: '', // '/docs'

             	// Indicates whether to output things marked @private when building docs
 				outputPrivate: false